Follow us on networks

 – Genetics

 There are studies that associate the severity of PMS symptoms with a gene responsible for seasonal affective disorder.
-As well as the polymorphism in a gene for serotonin transporters and the severity of PMS.
+As well as the polymorphism in a gene for serotonin transporters and the severity of premenstrual syndrome.

 - Cultural values

-Finally, the mind and the social context carry a lot of weight in the mental dimension of pain.
+Finally, the mind and the social context have a lot of weight in the mental dimension of pain.

-Depending on how a woman lives a situation, the environment in which she lives it, the demands placed on her and the interaction that it implies with her surroundings, pain changes.
-It does not mean that it is something conscious or voluntary, but the suffering part of pain occurs when the mind comes into play and the person recreates in some way in it.
+Depending on how a woman experiences a situation, the environment in which she experiences it, the demands placed on her and the interaction it implies with her surroundings, the pain changes.
+It does not mean that it is something conscious or voluntary, but the suffering part of the pain occurs when the mind comes into play and the person recreates it in some way.

-The suggestion would be not to fight the pain.
+The suggestion would be not to fight with the pain.
 And how is it done?
 Bringing the mind to the present.
 The mind lives between the past and the future, never in the present.
-Making her fall to the present makes the pain lose strength!
+Making it fall to the present makes the pain lose its strength!
 The mind creates a certain reality and is capable of demanding a physical adaptation according to that reality.

-As an example, consider the children in the park.
-If they fall down and are entertained they move on.
-But if the father or mother is in front of them, their reaction is exaggerated and they need attention or comfort.
-His pain is real and stronger.
+As an example, let's think about children in the park.
+If they fall and are entertained, they keep going.
+But if the father or mother is present, their reaction is exaggerated and they need attention or comfort.
+Your pain is real and stronger.

-In this post that I link you can see what things can you do to improve PMS.
+In this post that I link to you you can see What things can you do to improve PMS?.
 Natural remedies, lifestyle habits, nutritional changes and a lot of changes that will surely make you feel better on those days of the cycle.

 It may interest you: